igorbarinov/awesome-data-engineering/README.md

 * [ProtoBuf](https://github.com/protocolbuffers/protobuf) Protocol Buffers - Google's data interchange format
 * [SequenceFile](https://wiki.apache.org/hadoop/SequenceFile) SequenceFile is a flat file consisting of binary key/value pairs.
 It is extensively used in MapReduce as input/output formats
 * [Kryo](https://github.com/EsotericSoftware/kryo) Kryo is a fast and efficient object graph serialization framework for Java
+* [Apache Iceberg](https://iceberg.apache.org/) Apache Iceberg is an open table format for huge analytic datasets.
+Iceberg adds tables to Presto and Spark that use a high-performance format that works just like a SQL table.

 # Stream Processing
 * [Apache Beam](https://beam.apache.org/) Apache Beam is a unified programming model that implements both batch and streaming data processing jobs that run on many execution engines.